Things You Didn’t Know About Reddi-Wip

-Reddi-Whip, in its signature can, is basically synonymous with whipped cream.
+Reddi-Wip, in its signature can, is basically synonymous with whipped cream.
 The versatile “whipped topping” is the perfect complement to just about any dessert, from tiramisu to fresh strawberries, and it’s even delicious right out of the can (admit it, you’ve done it, too).
-But there’s actually a long and intriguing history behind this simple topping; here are six facts you most likely didn’t know about Reddi-Whip.
+But there’s actually a long and intriguing history behind this simple topping; here are six facts you most likely didn’t know about Reddi-Wip.

 It Was Invented in 1948